alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 More specifically the preliminary studies involved:
 - **Parsing of cristallographic / X-ray experimental data (PDB files)**: to extract meaningful information for the subsequent phases of the project;
 - **Preprocessing and pre-calculation**: of all the properties potentially required to describe the 3D structure of the protein and could play a role in the interaction with the environment;
+- **Models exploration**: with state of the art generative models commonly used in the chemical field or in the image processing environment.
 - **Development of a loss function**: to constrain physically the neural network and drive the generation through biologically plausible structures
-- **Exploration of the generation techniques**: with state of the art generative models commonly used in the chemical field or in the image processing environment.

 The present report will focus on the pre-studies leaving the ultimate goal for future development on the project.